chaowentao/BigEPIT/README.md

 <!-- [Important note]:

-1) We use the geometric self-ensemble method to further improve the performance in NTIRE2024 LFSR challenges
+1) We use the geometric self-ensemble method to improve the performance in NTIRE2024 LFSR challenges further

-2) We may need to turn off the calculate PSNR/SSIM by settings "--test_NTIRE2023_LFSR 1" since there is no ground true HR images during the testing phase.
+2) We may need to turn off the calculated PSNR/SSIM by setting "--test_NTIRE2023_LFSR 1" since there is no ground true HR images during the testing phase.

 ## Acknowledgement